IATI/iati-d-portal-docs/docs/getting_started.rst

 To practise using d-portal, you can find the answers to these example questions:

 - How many projects are taking place in Ghana on water and sanitation (Sector group 140)?
-- Which organisations that are currently working on tackling Ebola in Guinea?
+- Which organisations are currently working on tackling Ebola in Guinea?
 - How much of UNDP funding went to Sierra Leone in 2015 in UK pounds?
 - Which government is the original funder of this activity: MW-NBM-R1527-W106?
 - Which two countries received the largest amount of aid as a response to Hurricane Matthew?